-Equine Therapy – you don’t have to sit on me
+Equine Therapy - You don't have to sit on me

 Most equine assisted therapy programs have a riding component.
 Did you know they also ride donkeys and mules, not just horses.